deanlie/ReopenAndRisk/README.md

   To Do:
   * newCasesTest is broken for test6 "Problem with `filter() input `..1`" object `Province_State' not found"
-  * Correct display for New Deaths and Total Deaths tabs
+  * Correct display for New Deaths and Total Deaths tabs.
+Display appears to have new and total numbers reversed???
-  * show numbers per 100K population in last day in the graphs on those four tabs.
-    That's what the graph labels say, but it's a lie.
-I need to get the right data and process it properly.
+  * New Deaths for counties, not moving average, has same error message as newCasesTest test6 note above.
+That display for with moving average looks like what I would expect for total deaths with those input selections.
+  * Total Deaths display for counties, with moving average, shows error "Error: object 'US_County_Deaths_Per100K_Avg' not found"
+  * Total Deaths display for counties without moving average seems not to have per100K data